 The project in Norfolk is now slated to be between the Harbor Park baseball stadium, home of the minor-league Norfolk Tides, and an Amtrak train station.
 The Pamunkey Indian Tribe Gaming Authority announced those plans this month after an idea to build a casino inside the ballpark was scrapped.

-As for Richmond, the fifth candidate, it appears that 2023 is the earliest that the state’s capitol city can approve a casino plan after the voters there rejected it in 2020.
+As for Richmond, the fifth candidate, it appears that 2023 is the earliest that the state’s capital city can approve a casino plan after the voters there rejected it in 2021.

 Latest on Sports Betting in Virginia

 The wagering action for Virginia online sports betting slowed down in July, as expected during the slower summer months.